Movie Review: Stones, stakes imbue ‘Avengers: Infinity War’ with shock, awe

 14,000,605 to 1 — the likelihood of Earth’s Mightiest Heroes winning Thanos (Josh Brolin), the Mad Titan with a doomsday boxing glove waiting to be jeweled.

 With that info, Anthony and Joe Russo remain buddies with the villains of Marvel-verse; this film being the third time in a row where the brothers enroll our heroes in a class about the prospect of defeat, the flip side of a saved day.
 Notice that it’s the team doctor, Stephen Strange (Benedict Cumberbatch), who reveals the aforementioned grim odds.
 Intel from someone with that title is unquestionable and final.
-That’s a lump, true, but the argument as to why we should still absorb it is compelling: For being burdened with enough scale that can minimize the meaning of “scale,” Infinity War rarely buckles, and it doesn’t buckle when there are a million ways that it could.
+That’s a lump, true, but the argument as to why we should still absorb it is compelling: Although burdened with enough scale that can minimize the meaning of “scale,” Infinity War rarely buckles when there are a million ways that it could.
 Now that’s a marvelous show!

 Or perhaps half a show, as there will be another round of this stony struggle — time to brush up footage of the six colorful and powerful cosmic pebbles that have either cameoed or be the main draw in past films — around May 2019.
 As with another Disney tentpole, the Gore Verbinski-directed Pirates of the Caribbean, Infinity War is a two-parter without the “Part” subtitle.
 Surely, once the dust settles, you will feel irked, cheated and eager for a time machine.
 Also surely, you will think back about what has unfolded: the battles’ width and breadth, all directed with more assurance even if the editing is still too jumpy at places; where the ripples of an action reach; and the ways folks from worlds apart become attached.
 Like a mash-up that can function beyond “also-guest-starring” realms, the new bunch — like Strange, Black Panther (Chadwick Boseman) and Star-Lord (Chris Pratt) — and their respective supporting ensemble seamlessly interact with the originals — mainly Iron Man (Robert Downey Jr.), Thor (Chris Hemsworth) and Captain America (Chris Evans).
 To that end, the locales where each hero hails from and familiarizes with, while varied, get to populate the same fabric without strain — as envisioned and as it’s supposed to be.
 And so the “assembly” essence that forms the Avengers’ gets to be at its most pronounced — some conflicts from before must be tossed aside first — to the point unity is now a sense and a group shot is no longer a requirement (seeing one is still great, though!).